bitloops/bitloops-language/cli/README.md

 If the g4 lexer or grammar files are changed `yarn ant` should be run.
-This command generates the JavaScript antlr4 files and also triggers the generation of the d.ts files required to run the antlr4 files in TypeScript and finally runs rettier on the d.ts files generated to fix breaking formatting issues during `yarn build`.
+This command generates the JavaScript antlr4 files and also triggers the generation of the d.ts files required to run the antlr4 files in TypeScript and finally runs prettier on the d.ts files generated to fix breaking formatting issues during `yarn build`.